jasonrm/mdbook-nix-eval/README.md

 * If the nix-builder has sandboxing enabled, there *should* be limited access to sensitive info, but... it's probably best to only run trusted expressions.
 * Network access is allowed in some (most?) cases by the nix sandbox (where available and enabled), so again only trusted expressions are advised.
+* nix-instantiate is run with --strict, which the man page say "Warning: This option can cause non-termination, because lazy data structures can be infinitely large."
+Without the flag, error messages like `error: cannot convert a thunk to JSON` are much more common.
+* Aside from what nix does internally with deterministic outputs, there isn't anything on top of that, so shorter chapters are better if using `mdbook serve` as each block does call out to nix.

 ## License